 In compliance with county policy, inhalers must be kept in the clinic.
 Medications that have to be taken three (3) times a day should NOT be brought to school UNLESS specific times are prescribed.
 Those medications can be taken before school, after school, and at bedtime.

 A student with a temperature over 100 will not be allowed to stay at school.
-A parent will be asked to make arrangements to pick up their child as soon as possible.
+A parent will be asked to pick-up their child as soon as possible.